Once upon a time . . .

 Did you know that a whole cocktail of brain chemicals is released when you listen to or read a story?
 As different parts of your brain become activated throughout the storytelling arc, different neurochemicals are released.
 Dopamine.
 Oxytocin.
 Cortisol.
 Endorphins.
 Adrenaline.

-These chemicals flood your brain as well as your entire body.
+These chemicals flood your brain and your entire body.
 This, then, is what happens to your brain on stories.

 David JP Philips, ‘Mr. Death by Powerpoint,’ explains there are actually 2 different types of neurochemical cocktails you can reliably induce in others through your marketing.
 He calls these two polar opposites, the Angels’ Cocktail, and the Devil’s Cocktail.